 Abstraction and judgment are never separated in the mind, because essence and existence are never separated in reality.
 I may well abstract the essence of a certain being and deal with it for a while as though it were unrelated to the being from which I abstracted it, but it is not, for essentia always belongs to an esse, and, even while I conceive it apart, essence never cuts loose from actual being. . . .
 Thomas Aquinas was fond of repeating, with Avicenna, that being is what first falls into the mind, and this is true; but it does not mean that our cognition is an abstract cognition.
-What comes first is a sensible perception whose object is immediately known by our intellect as "being," and this direct apprehension by a knowing subject immediately releases a twofold and
+What comes first is a sensible perception whose object is immediately known by our intellect as "being," and this direct apprehension by a knowing subject immediately releases a twofold and complementary intellectual operation.
+First, the knowing subject apprehends what the given object is, next it judges that the object is, and this instantaneous recomposition of the existence of given objects with their essences merely acknowledges the actual structure of these objects.
+The only difference is that, instead of being simply experienced, such objects now are intellectually known.9

-Cf. St. Thomas, In libros Metaphysicorum, Bk.
+6 Cf. St. Thomas, In libros Metaphysicorum, Bk.
 4, lec.
 5, n.
 595 (henceforth In Metaph.); see note 13 below.